 These comparisons are based on documented wildlife observations from citizen science data.
 Locations with higher species counts may have more observation activity, different habitat types, or larger coverage areas.
 Regional rankings help identify biodiversity hotspots and unique natural areas within Larimer County County.

-The Fort Collins ecosystem supports 100 documented wildlife species across 91 taxonomic genera.
+The Fort Collins ecosystem supports 68 documented wildlife species across 60 taxonomic genera.
 Located in Larimer County, Colorado, this area provides critical habitat with diverse natural communities.
-The location hosts 21 frequently observed species and 19 occasionally documented species, creating a balanced ecosystem with both resident and visiting wildlife.
-Compared to nearby Loveland, Fort Collins hosts 9900% more species diversity.
-This location ranks #2 for species diversity among 45 Larimer County County natural areas, placing it in the 96th percentile for biodiversity.
+The location hosts 14 frequently observed species and 13 occasionally documented species, creating a balanced ecosystem with both resident and visiting wildlife.
+While Loveland nearby has 12% more documented species, Fort Collins offers unique wildlife observation opportunities.